Underwear: Middle Ages and Renaissance

 Over the upper part of their bodies, both medieval men and women usually wore a close-fitting shirt-like garment called a chemise in France, or a smock or shift in England.
 The forerunner of the modern-day shirt, the chemise was tucked into a man's braies, under his outer clothing.
 Women wore a chemise underneath their gowns or robes, sometimes with petticoats over the chemise.
-Elaborately quilted petticoats might be displayed by a cut-away dress, in which case they served a skirt rather than an undergarment.
+Elaborately quilted petticoats might be displayed by a cut-away dress, in which case they served as a skirt rather than an undergarment.
 During the 16th century, the farthingale was popular.
 This was a petticoat stiffened with reed or willow rods so that it stood out from a woman's body like a cone extending from the waist.

 Corsets also began to be worn about this time.
 At first they were called pairs of bodies, which refers to a stiffened decorative bodice worn on top of another bodice stiffened with buckram, reeds, canes, whalebone or other materials.
 These were not the small-waisted, curved corsets familiar from the Victorian era, but straight-lined stays that flattened the bust.

-Men's braies and hose were eventually replaced by simple cotton, silk, or linen drawers, which were usually knee-length trousers with a button flap in the front.
+Men's braies and hose were eventually replaced by simple cotton, silk or linen drawers, which were usually knee-length trousers with a button flap in the front.